 Liquidity risk is defined as the risk of incurring losses resulting from the inability to meet payment obligations in a timely manner when they become due or from being unable to do so at a sustainable cost.
 Liquidity management plays a crucial role in safeguarding financial flexibility irrespective of the market conditions.

-The Bank measures its liquidity risk via liquidity gap indicators (the liquidity curve).
-The Bank steers its short-term liquidity by defining a “self-sufficient period”, namely the period for which the Bank is able to fulfil its expected net cash outflows stemming from on-going business operations without access to the market for new funding or the sale of assets.
+The Bank adopts a prudent approach by maintaining ample liquidity allowing it to withstand potential periods of market disruption without raising funds in the market.
+The CEB measures its liquidity risk via liquidity gap indicators (the liquidity curve) and steers its short-term liquidity by defining a “self-sufficient period”, i.e. the period for which the Bank is able to fulfil its expected net cash outflow obligations stemming from on-going business operations without access to the market for new funding or the sale of assets.

 Furthermore, the Bank defines medium-term indicators and holds a liquidity reserve or buffer in an effort to ensure sufficient liquidity to meet its needs in stressed financial conditions.
 The Bank’s liquidity buffer includes a high proportion of highly liquid assets with strong market and credit characteristics.